Just as the research around CBD oil continues, researchers are continuing to study the recommended dosages and optimal consumption of CBD.

 - Beta-Caryophyllene (BCP) – lavender, rosemary, black pepper

 These terpenes are known for increasing the bioavailability of CBD by working as the fatty oils.
 They dissolve the CBD and speed up their digestion and absorption.

-5. Supplemental Herbs
+5. Supplemental herbs

 It will never hurt to take CBD with a balanced diet.
 In fact, it is believed that some supplemental herbs can increase CBD bioavailability.

 It has many powerful ingredients and some of the terpenes that work wonders for your metabolism, thus increasing CBD bioavailability.

-Factors Contributing to CBD Bioavailability
+Factors contributing to CBD bioavailability

 CBD absorption depends on many external and internal factors.
 Fortunately, you can control certain factors and maximize the effects of CBD.
 If you can’t control the external factors, you have an option to change the delivery route.